rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 ## Define the virtual machines and their resources

 Create a `List<Creatable<VirtualMachine>>` object where each list item defines the properties of a single virtual machine.
-When the list is fully populated, you pass it to the API to create all items defined in the list in parallel.
+When the list is fully populated, pass it to the API to create all items defined in the list in parallel.

 ```java
 List<Creatable<VirtualMachine>> creatableVirtualMachines = new ArrayList<>();